Good Things To Know Before Moving To Bloomington, Indiana

 Because southern Indiana is amazing.
 I love exploring the outdoors here.

 Unlike areas of Indiana to the north that are dominated by investments in farmland.
-Southern Indiana is full of ridges, forests, lakes, and rolling hills.
+Southern Indiana has ridges, forests, lakes, and rolling hills.

 First, the turning leaves of fall are very beautiful.
 So, get out and take in the sights.